 Have a lone can of Spam in your pantry?
 Not sure what to do with it?
 Here are 5 delicious Spam recipes that I personally recommend to help you make delicious meals!

 And for more reading, be sure to read up on “Why Do Hawaiians Love Spam?“

 1. Spam Musubi

 One does not mention Spam recipes without mentioning the king of them all: the Spam musubi!
 Spam musubis make a great snack and can be found at almost all convenience stores in Hawaii.

 The recipe: The Spam musubi is extremely easy to figure out: it’s just cooked rice and Spam wrapped with dried seaweed (also known as nori).
 Some people also marinate the SPAM in teriyaki sauce or add a block of scrambled egg under the SPAM slice.
 Some people also sprinkle furikake (salty mixture of ground & dried fish, seaweed and sesame seeds) on the rice.
-Some people also use rice vinegar for the rice, which is a technique from used to help bond the rice better.
+Some people also use rice vinegar for the rice, which is a traditional sushi technique.

 You might also want to pick up a Musubi Maker if you want to make this at home.
 Otherwise, it’s very difficult to make a rice block.